colevahey/gobattle/DEVLOG.md

 I am having a good bit of trouble with converting integers to strings.
 I will continue to work on it over the week so that I can get this program up and running.

+#July 25th
+I have a successful game up and running *if* you pick the red team.
+I am having some trouble with the division for the blue team because of having to deal with floats.
+I am so excited that the red team is working.
+I have to keep testing for bugs, and I hope that in the future, I will be able to save the high score and average scores in a json file which I can show at the end of the game.